dougeby/IntuneDocs/intune-user-help/rename-your-device-cpapp.md

      ![Example screenshot of the Company Portal app for Windows, Device details page, Rename popup field.](./media/1808_RenameApp_Popup.png)

 ## Rename device from device context menu
-Complete the following step to remove a device from its [context menu](https://docs.microsoft.com//windows/uwp/design/controls-and-patterns/menus).
+Complete the following step to remove a device through the [context menu](https://docs.microsoft.com//windows/uwp/design/controls-and-patterns/menus) actions.

 1. On the **Home** page of the Company Portal app, go to **My Devices**.